heathensoft/lwjgl-guide/guide/chapter02.md

 glEnableVertexAttribArray(1);
 glBindVertexArray(0);
 ```
-1. We define our geometry.
+1. We define our data.
 In this case, 6 vertices with position (3 float) and color (3 float).
 2. We create a [vertex array object](https://www.khronos.org/opengl/wiki/vertex_Specification#Vertex_Array_Object) (VAO)
 to store the format of the vertex data as well as references to the actual data buffers.
 Describing the layout of the geometry.
 See [7.]